Leslie Winner: Z. Smith Reynolds Foundation

 In February 2013, Winner said that she was "surprised and disappointed" by a politically charged memo distributed by Blueprint North Carolina, a Reynolds Foundation grantee and 501(c)(3) tax-exempt organization."(Z. Smith Reynolds) believes in robust debate on issues of public importance, (it) does not support attacking people," Winner said.
 "We were disappointed to learn that Blueprint is advocating this strategy…We are taking this seriously.
 We are determining our options and our obligations.
 We will get to the bottom of it."

 The memo in question recommended "crippling" Republican leaders in the N.C. governor's office and legislature.
 It also suggested that GOP leaders be "eviscerated" and that Republican Gov. Pat McCrory be slammed "when he contradicts his promises."

 Early life and education

 Winner was born in Asheville, NC, on October 24, 1950.
 She received the A.B. degree from Brown University and the J.D. degree from Northeastern University School of Law.
 She served six years (three terms) in the North Carolina Senate, representing part of Mecklenburg County as a Democrat.
+She is Jewish.